 How the Council operates

-The Council is composed of 35 councillors elected for a four year term.
+The Council has 35 councillors elected for a four year term.
 Councillors are democratically accountable to residents of their ward.
 The overriding duty of councillors is to the whole community, but they have a special duty to their constituents, including those who did not vote for them.

 All Councillors meet together as the Council.
 Meetings of the Council are normally open to the public.
-Here Councillors decide the Council’s overall policies and set the budget each year.
-The Council will elect the Leader of the Council and the Cabinet each year.
-The Council will appoint a Scrutiny Committee to scrutinise decisions taken by the Cabinet, individual Cabinet members (to be known as portfolio holders) and key decisions of officers.
+Here Councillors decide the Council’s overall policies and set the budget each year, known as the budget and policy framework.
+The Council will elect the Leader of the Council, the Deputy Leader and the Chairs and Vice-chairs of Committees each year.

 The Council's Staff

 The Council has employees working for it to give advice, implement decisions and manage the day-to-day delivery of its services.
+They are employed by, and responsible to the whole Council and not any political party.
 Some employees have a specific duty to ensure that the Council acts within the law and uses its resources wisely.
 A protocol governs the relationships between Officers and Members of the Council.

-Citizens have a number of rights in their dealings with the Council.
+Local people have a number of rights in their dealings with the Council.
+These are set out in more detail in Article 3 of Part 2 of the Constitution.
 Some of these are legal rights, whilst others depend on the Council’s own processes.
+Local people are able to attend public meetings of the Council and the Council has rules of procedure which permit public participation.
 The local Citizens’ Advice Bureau can advise on individuals’ legal rights.